svalio/atlassian-connect-express-encryption/README.md

     // This is the port your Express server will listen on "port": 3000,

-    // To enable validation of descriptor on startup and every change of it,
+    // To enable validation of descriptor on startup and every time it changes,
     // add the optional config validateDescriptor to true "validateDescriptor": true,